adamgann/gr-messageutils/README.md

 Floats are sent over UDP as bytes (4 bytes per float).
 The Socket PDU Repacker block repacks the received vector of bytes as a vector of floats fixing the data type and the vector length so they can be read by other blocks.

+The direction is set as Input (from external socket to GNU Radio blocks) or Output (from GNU Radio blocks to an external socket)

 ###PDU Debug